-10 Winter Outdoor Activities For ChildrenJanuary 20, 2020 • Get Outdoors
+10 Winter Outdoor Activities for ChildrenJanuary 13, 2022 • Get Outdoors

-The cold weather needn’t stop you from enjoying fun family outdoor adventures.
+The chilly weather needn’t stop you from enjoying fun family outdoor adventures.
 There are so many winter outdoor activities that you can enjoy when it’s cold outside.
 Plus, playing outdoors in winter really benefits children.

 Read on for 10 super fun winter outdoor activities.

 1) Go sledging

 If we’re lucky enough to have some snow this winter, go sledging.
 Wrap up warm in gloves, hats and scarves, dress your little explorers in warm waterproof gear and snowboots, and go and enjoy some snowy fun.

 2) Go on a family walk

 A family walk is always a good idea.
 If your family is a little more ambitious, go for a longer one (here are our favourite family-friendly walks in the UK).
 If you’re not lucky enough to live close to the woods, head to the nearest park or even go for a walk around your neighbourhood.